cpplibv/vide/README.md

 VaderY - Fork
 ==========================================

+- Remove some legacy compiler support
+- Bump required versions to C++23, GCC 11.2, CMake 3.20
+- Fixes and breaks some minor stuff
 - Remove CEREAL_SETUP_ARCHIVE_TRAITS (Input and output archives are no longer linked)
   - Pro: Enables archives to be template types
   - Pro: One less macro that has to be called